Sidenote for Slack

 Any linked account

 Semantic search across your documents, straight from the message box.
-Results come back grouped by document — up to five documents, three passages each — with titles linked back to the source when it has one.
+Results come back grouped by document (up to five, three passages each), with titles linked back to the source when there is one.

 Save to Sidenote